picocss/pico/README.md

 https://user-images.githubusercontent.com/23470684/126863110-94061cf1-36ea-4697-94bd-2e1071a95a2f.mp4

 **Class-light and semantic**
 Pico uses simple native HTML tags as much as possible.
-Only 6 .classes are used in Pico.
+Less than 10 .classes are used in Pico.

 **Great styles with just one CSS file**
 No dependencies, package manager, external files, or JavaScript.